 Correlated Sequences.
-A recent interesting direction may be correlated sequences [RG18].
-Rohit and Gong's technique requires only very few texts and could break 27 rounds of SI-MON-32 and SIMECK-32 and thus, outperformed all previous attacks by at least 3 rounds.
-Though, that approach needs further investigation and has seen application only to SI-MON-32-64 until now.
+An interesting recent direction may be correlated sequences introduced by Rohit and Gong in [RG18].
+Their technique requires only very few texts and claims to break 27 rounds of Simon-32 and Simeck-32; thus, it might outperformed all previous attacks by at least three rounds.
+Though, that approach needs further investigation and has seen application only to Simon-32-64 until now.

-6.2 Implications to SimP
+6.3 Implications to SimP

-Clearly, the key schedule of SIMON is completely linear.
-Therefore, the two state words that are transformed by the key schedule allow complete prediction of differences, linear and algebraic properties through a full step.
-Though, SimP transforms each input word through at least $2r_s$ rounds of SIMON.
+Since the key schedule of Simon is fully linear, the two state words that are transformed by the key schedule allow prediction of differences, linear and algebraic properties through a full step.
+In any case, SimP transforms each input word through at least $2r_s$ rounds of Simon.

 Related-key Differential Cryptanalysis.
 SimP needs an analysis of related-key differential and linear characteristics.
-Though, with existing methods such as the exhaustive search in [LLW17a] or SAT solvers [KLT15], such a study is difficult due to the large state size since the known tools cannot scale appropriately.
-There exist peer-reviewed related-key results on SIMON, e.g., by Wang et al. [WWHL18].
-Though, their search restricted to related-key trails for the small variants of the SIMON family, i.e., SIMON-32, SIMON-48, and SIMON-64.

-We conducted experiments using the SAT-based approach from [KLT15] as well as using the approach from [LLW17a] to search optimal differential characteristics on SimP.
-Though, the related-key analysis of SIMON-like constructions is computationally difficult because of the large state size.
-We obtained improved trails for only for up to seven rounds of SIMON-96; starting from eight rounds, the best found characteristics possessed a zero key difference for up to 10 rounds, which suggests that differences in the few key words do not improve the best single-key characteristics.
-So, it seems that the probabilities of the existing optimal differential characteristics and linear trails for SIMON-96-96 and SIMON-128-128 also hold for SimP-192-1 and SimP-256-1 from there.
-Table 4 compares the probabilities of optimal single- and related-key differential characteristics.
+Existing methods such as the exhaustive search in [LLW17a] or SAT solvers [KLT15], render such studies difficult due to the large state size since the known tools cannot scale appropriately.
+There exist peer-reviewed related-key results on Simon, e.g., by Wang et al. [WWHL18].
+For the sake of feasibility, they restricted their search to related-key trails for the small variants, i.e., Simon-32, Simon-48, and Simon-64.
+We conducted experiments using the SAT-based approach from [KLT15] as well as with the branch-and-bound approach from [LLW17a] to search for optimal differential characteristics on SimP.
+Though, the related-key analysis of Simon-like constructions is computationally difficult because of the large state size.
+We obtained improved trails for only for up to seven rounds of Simon-96; starting from eight rounds, the best found characteristics possessed a zero key difference for up to 10 rounds, which suggests that differences in the few key words do not improve the best single-key characteristics.
+It seems that the probabilities of the existing optimal differential characteristics and linear trails for Simon-96-96 and Simon-128-128 also hold for SimP-192-1 and SimP-256-1 beyond that point.
+Table 5 compares the probabilities of optimal single- and related-key differential characteristics.